 People victimize themselves by choosing to associate with violent and unstable individuals, or by entering into and staying in abusive relationships.
 There is another perspective on victimization.
 We victimize ourselves with a poor diet, lack of exercise, and not enough rest, smoking, or by abusing drugs or alcohol.
 This also includes heart disease and diabetes, and increased incidence of colds and flu, and injury.

 Avoidance of Violence

 This is not a contradiction, but rather an alternative to a deterrence appearance.
 Blend in.
 Don’t draw attention to yourself.
 There is power in anonymity.
 The gray man theory is about hiding yourself and your abilities so you don’t become a target.
 Someone swaggering around in Tacti-Cool gear while grocery shopping is going to draw attention.
 If an active shooter or terrorist is scoping an area, you may look like a good first target.
 There is also an even greater risk you will look like a douchebag, particularly if you have never been in the military or law enforcement.
-If you want a good laugh, click here for a link to a satirical forum thread on the Mall-ninja, aka the Tacti-Douche.
+If you want a good laugh, check this satirical forum thread on the Mall-ninja, aka the Tacti-Douche.

 Timing & Location

 Twenty years ago, what I am about to say would be paranoid, but the world has changed.
 Consider avoiding busy times in supermarkets, Big-box stores, and malls, and avoid crowds and large gatherings as much as possible Active shooters and terrorism is a reality.
 Densely packed people are a target.
 I know how this sounds, and this action must be balanced with how it could impact your quality of life.
 If you are in a densely packed area, it is especially important to work on good situational awareness.
 Know the exits, escape routes, location of cover and concealment, and have a plan beforehand if things get hectic.